eddiana/clocky/README.md

 **Location** - this is the location string passed to the weather API.
 In the US it is typically City, State.
 If you have trouble identifying what to put here, you might try the strings out at OpenWeatherMap.org.

 **BackgroundColor** - Hexidecimal ARGB value for the background color.  $00000000 is black, and is default.
 You can also use FreePascal/Delphi style constants, such as clNavy and clMaroon.

+**FontName** - this is the font to use for display in this profile.
+If not present, defaults to DefaultFontName in the 'clocky' section.

 **Unit** - The unit you want to display temperatures in, either F or C.